Alekh777/sign-up-trigon/README.md

 # Sign Up and Login Page
 A User authentication website.
+To try it, visit [Sign Up | Login Website](https://signup-user-auth.herokuapp.com/signup).
 It has following features:
  - Stores the user data in MySQL database using sequelize as ORM.
 (Sqlite for Heroku deployment)
  - The login information is stored in client's browser as cookies so client doesn't need to login again after closing the tab/window.
  - Only the id of the user is stored on client's browser, no passwords or username is stored (for security reasons).